MFukazawa/100-days-of-code/log.md

 **Thoughts:** After finishing the algorithms, it felt great to blast through some sections of FreeCodeCamp.
 Tomorrow is the job event 2019年度第一回双方コミュニケーション就職説明会.
 Hopefully the skills I gained in the past couple of months will be enough to hold a conversation about Javascript and my aspirations.
 Also, beginning the React section of FCC represents the full circle of pausing Zero to Mastery to gain a better grasp of vanilla JS and shared concepts such as closure.
 I think after completing this I will be ready to tackle that challenge again.
 Funny how one day with algorithms it can feel hopeless and then the clouds open up after you work through it.
 A nice sense of accomplishment and progress :)

+### Day ??: 9/17/2019
+#####

+**Today's Progress**: Zero to Mastery back-end server section complete

+**Thoughts:** I really fell off the wagon updating this 100 days of code, and should reset.
+Since that event, I realized I have more to actually create before I'm job ready.
+I'm almost finished with the Zero to Mastery course (over 80%), having finally learned to make the api call and connect to the front end.
+After that I began making the Smart Brain final project and all I have to do now is complete the database and deploy to heroku.
+I've also started on my tier 1 Chingu project and nearly completed that within 2 weeks.
+Next up is my first professional project- a pro bono site.
+Once I finish the pro bono site, I am going to create my profile website and link all my projects, create the Japanese version, and start applying for jobs.
+I'm on pace to meet my original goal for application deadline!